Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **A stable job**
     Landlords prefer tenants with a stable job.
 It's harder to find an apartment if you are self-employed, or if you are on your [probation period](/glossary/Probezeit).
 If you have a good job, include it in your introduction messages.
 - **A stable residence permit**
     It's easier to find an apartment if you have a EU citizenship, or a stable [residence permit](/glossary/Aufenthaltstitel).
 It's very hard to find an apartment if you are in another country.
-If you are not yet in Germany, try finding a [temporary furnished apartment](/guides/find-a-flat-in-berlin#short-term-and-furnished-apartments).
+If you are not yet in Germany, try finding a [short-term furnished apartment](#short-term-and-furnished-apartments).
 - **German speakers**
     If you speak German, it's easier to find an apartment.
 It's less work for the landlord.
 It's another good reason to [learn German](/guides/learn-german).
 - **No dogs, no pets**